freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/magnets.md

 |---|---|
 | `ball_held` | Closes while one or more balls are currently grabbed. |

 With **Grab Ball** disabled, the magnet only applies attraction.
 With it enabled, Playfield and Spatial magnets attempt capture inside Grab Radius.
-A Cylindrical magnet attempts capture when the ball touches its surface; it compares only motion separating the ball from the surface with the strength available across the field.
+A Cylindrical magnet attempts capture when the ball touches its sidewall; it compares motion separating the ball from the wall with the strength available across the field and rejects vertical motion that its planar force cannot retain.
 A weak field may fail to retain a fast rebound, while fast motion along the cylinder is allowed.

 VPX Compatible capture snaps the ball to the Playfield magnet's planar center.
 Physical Playfield and Spatial capture use a capped spring-damper force, so the ball decelerates visibly and a sufficiently hard collision can knock it away.
-Cylindrical capture keeps applying surface-normal force against the collider; it does not lock the ball to one point around the cylinder.
+Cylindrical capture retains motion that separates from the surface without locking the ball to one point around the cylinder or driving it continuously into the collider.

 Turning the coil off or calling `ReleaseBall()` removes the hold without freezing or teleporting the ball.
 The ball keeps its current velocity. `Eject(speed, angleDeg, verticalAngleDeg)` releases and throws held balls; the horizontal angle follows the kicker convention, while the optional vertical angle applies to Spatial and Cylindrical magnets.